MSc Health Psychology (incorporating PG Cert/PG Dip)

 Start date: September (full time or part time) or January (part time only)

-Course length: full time: 1 year (2 days per week) part time: 2 years (1 day per week).
+Course length: full time: one year (two days per week), part time: two years (one day per week).
 If you study this course on campus full time, you’ll come into the University on Wednesdays and Thursdays.
 If you choose to study part time you’ll come in on Wednesdays during your first year and Thursdays during your second year.
 If you study online, all of your resources are available online and there is no need to come to Derby to attend lectures.

 Campus: Kedleston Road site, Derby Campus